BP-H/gptfrenzy/README.md

 reminds you which instruction and knowledge files to combine.
 Note that ChatGPT Codex only supports **one persona at a time**.
 Start a new conversation whenever you want to switch personas.
+## Play the Mini Game

+Try our lightweight browser game featuring the BLCKBUTTERFLY, Mimi, and Supernova personas.
+Open [docs/index.html](docs/index.html) to play on desktop or mobile.

 ## Digital Rights